openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 These new data elements are all optional (as they may not be relevant depending on the type of workloads) and are hashed (and truncated) to preserve shoulder-surfing anonymity (the hashing algorithm is [the same one that is currently used by the gatherer](https://github.com/openshift/insights-operator/blob/30b161f98eb185bb357ac84f8aca58e369d34bcd/pkg/gatherers/workloads/workloads_info.go#L336)).

-Someone with access to the date and who knows what they are looking for ("How many containers are running Go 1.21.3?") will be able to unobscure the data.
+Someone with access to the data and who knows what they are looking for ("How many containers are running Go 1.21.3?") will be able to unobscure the data.

 ### Runtime Info Description